4/24/2025

 CEO

-Right now, we take it from the beginning, Sport Admin makes up around 8% to 10% of our total revenue, and Incident has been completely isolated to Sport Admin.
-As we mentioned in our Q1 report, we had a one-time cost of around 1.5 million SEK tied directly to the tax.
-That said, I feel that we managed the situation so far in a smart and efficient way, and we kept the financial impact so far under control.
-The question is about EMEA, and I think it's really hard to speculate.
-At this point, it is a matter for the different authorities out there, so I don't want to go into any speculation of that at
+um yeah right now uh we take it from the beginning sport admin makes up around like eight to ten percent of our total revenue and uh incident has been completely isolated to sport admin as we mentioned in our q1 report um we had a one-time cost of around like 1.5 million tied directly to the attack with that said I feel that we managed the situation so far in a smart and an efficient way, and we kept the financial impact so far under control.
+The question is about, of course, IMU, and I think it's really hard to speculate.
+At this point, it is a matter for the different authorities out there, so I don't want to go into any speculation of that at the moment.

 speaker